It all started in 2014, when I went through the darkest few months of my life.

 It kind of seems obvious to relax, doesn’t it?

 Everything is falling apart.
 You may not have the energy to do anything.
 So what is life telling you?
-Life is telling you to stop pushing so hard.
+Life is telling you to stop pushing.

 This too will pass.